dusktreader/py-buzz/docs/source/features.md

 The `py-buzz` package also provides a context manager that catches any exceptions that might be raised while executing a bit of code.
 The caught exceptions are re-packaged and raised as another exception type.
-The message attahed to the new expression captures the initial exception's message:
+The message attached to the new expression captures the initial exception's message:

 ```python